Open-Elegoo-Community/awd-y-axis/README.md

 Status: Experimental - Documentation is in progress

 ## Proposal
 The Y axis is underpowered.
 In comparison to the X axis, it is almost twice as slow in acceleration.
 This is due to having almost three times the load.
-The concept of using multiple motors is not new and has been showcased successfully with other bed slingers, most notably the LH Stinger.
+Using multiple motors is not new and has been showcased successfully with other bed slingers, most notably the LH Stinger.

-I propose to add an additional motor to the Y axis by using Layer.shifted [Neptune 4/4pro Y-Axis Double Shear 9mm Belt Upgrade](https://www.printables.com/model/1208536-neptune-44pro-y-axis-double-shear-9mm-belt-upgrade) and mounted it in place of the Y axis tensioner.
+I propose to add an additional motor to the Y-axis by using Layer.shifted [Neptune 4/4pro Y-Axis Double Shear 9mm Belt Upgrade](https://www.printables.com/model/1208536-neptune-44pro-y-axis-double-shear-9mm-belt-upgrade) and mounting it in place of the Y-axis tensioner.

 This modification also requires a new tensioner design, and a way to automatically sync the two motors.